 Adalis Marrero, CPA is proud of her role as the Controller, VP of Finance (she/her/hers) for Moving Traditions and enjoys her work very much.
 She is in charge of closely monitoring the company’s financial health, and maintains, manages, and analyzes financial statements, and budgets for the daily accounting operations.
 Adalis has a bachelor’s degree from Rowan University and 25+ years’ experience in corporate and non-profit accounting.
 She has worked in performing arts organizations where the main focus was working with youth.
 She gets energized by volunteering for food banks and other organizations, taking long walks in parks near her home in Marlton, NJ, cooking Italian and Puerto Rican dishes, baking, and frequently sharing time with friends and family.

-Debra Michael is the Director of Marketing & Communications (she/her/hers) who helps more people know and love Moving Traditions.
+Debra Michael is the VP of Marketing & Communications (she/her/hers) who helps more people know and love Moving Traditions.
 Debra prioritizes communicating about causes that matter, especially those that help youth succeed.
 She is a 15+ years’ MarCom expert—profit and not-for-profit, Jewish and secular, local and national.
 Debra is a trained Rosh Hodesh group leader and a former Board member of the American Marketing Association Philadelphia.
 She holds a BA in Communications from Temple University.
 When she isn’t helping embolden Jewish teens, she can be found chasing her energetic toddlers and crazy dog in the Philly suburbs with her husband.

 Tali Moscowitz, Mid-Atlantic Regional Director (she/her/hers), is thrilled to be part of the Moving Traditions team working to continue to grow and build relationships within the Mid-Atlantic region.
 She is passionate about building connections and relationships within the Jewish community.
 Tali has spent most of her career working with Jewish teens and loves to help teens find their own Jewish path.
-She Tali holds a BA in Elementary Education from American University, a post-baccalaureate certificate in pre-medicine from American University, and an MS in Nonprofit Management with a Certificate in Jewish Communal Service from Gratz College.
+She holds a BA in Elementary Education from American University, a post-baccalaureate certificate in pre-medicine from American University, and an MS in Nonprofit Management with a Certificate in Jewish Communal Service from Gratz College.
 Tali was part of the year long Senior Educator Learning Fellowship cohort at Pardes Institute of Jewish Studies with educators from across North America.
 She is a certified yoga teacher (RYT-200) and loves any yoga class that isn’t heated.
 In her spare time, you can find Tali watching the latest Broadway musical, completing a jigsaw puzzle, or enjoying her husband’s cooking.

 Julia Papiyan is the Western Regional Director (she/her/hers) who oversees Northern and Southern California partnerships.
 Julia believes that teens want, and need, a safe space to explore topics relevant to them, which is why the expansion of Moving Traditions’ programs is so important to her.
 She has supported the work by piloting new programs, creating innovative and collaborative partnerships, and volunteering her time as a trained Rosh Hodesh group leader and teen girl mentor.
 She holds a B.S. in business from the University of Michigan and is working on the completion of her executive Master’s Degree from Columbia University.
 When she isn’t expanding Moving Traditions’ work in California, Julia can be found traveling across the globe in search of new sites and new flavors of ice cream.